-SAPs play an important role in maintaining public safety by helping those in safety-sensitive positions to navigate the return-to-duty process if they have a positive DOT drug/alcohol test, refusal to test, and a few other violations that could be specific to a particular DOT Agency.
+SAPs play an important role in maintaining public safety by helping those in safety-sensitive positions to navigate the return-to-duty process if they have a positive DOT drug/alcohol test, refusal to test or other violations that could be specific to a particular DOT Agency.
 At ASAP, we are industry leaders here to provide support and guidance for SAPs in our network by maintaining clinical and administrative know how of the SAP community.

 Additional Top 5 Reasons: